DiogoAndre/motion-reveal/README.md

 Use [Reveal](http://www.revealapp.com) with [RubyMotion](http://www.rubymotion.com) apps.

 This is a very simple gem.
-Check the [lib/motion-reveal.rb](https://github.com/DiogoAndre/motion-reveal/blob/master/lib/motion-reveal.rb) srouce and see it for yourself.
+Check the [lib/motion-reveal.rb](https://github.com/DiogoAndre/motion-reveal/blob/master/lib/motion-reveal.rb) source and see it for yourself.

 ##usage

-Download Reveal (currently on β v0.8.1) and move it to your applications folder (/Applications)
+[Download Reveal](http://www.revealapp.com) (currently on β v0.8.1) and move it to your applications folder (/Applications)

 ### With Bundler